siplasplas/cli-cmd/README.md

    These are interpreted based on context - e.g., after -o, any value is accepted.

-## Declaring Optional, Required, and Defaulted Options
+## Declaring Optional, Required, and Defaulted Parameters

-This library provides three distinct methods for declaring options (key–value pairs) depending on how strictly they must appear on the command line:
+This library provides three distinct methods for declaring parameters (key–value pairs) depending on how strictly they must appear on the command line:
-#### addOption(...) – Optional Option
+#### addParameter(...) – Optional Parameter

-Registers an optional option — one that may be provided by the user, but is not required.
+Registers an optional parameter — one that may be provided by the user, but is not required.

-    If the option is missing, the associated value is not set.
+    If the parameter is missing, the associated value is not set.

     Example:

-    cmd.addOption("--output").shorthand('o').expect("path");
+    cmd.addParameter("--output").shorthand('o').expect("path");

     Use case: the output file path may or may not be specified.

-#### addReqOption(...) – Required Option
+#### addReqParameter(...) – Required Parameter

-Declares a required option — the program will fail if the user does not provide it.
+Declares a required parameter — the program will fail if the user does not provide it.

-    Ideal for options like --config or --input that are mandatory.
+    Ideal for parameters like --config or --input that are mandatory.

     Example:

-    cmd.addReqOption("--config").expect("path");
+    cmd.addReqParameter("--config").expect("path");

-#### addDefOption(...) – Option with Default Value
+#### addDefParameter(...) – Parameter with Default Value

-Defines an option that has a default value if it is not present on the command line.
+Defines a parameter that has a default value if it is not present on the command line.

-    ⚠️ Note: This does not mean the option is provided without an argument.
+    ⚠️ Note: This does not mean the parameter is provided without an argument.
-    It means the option can be omitted entirely, and its value will default internally.
+    It means the parameter can be omitted entirely, and its value will default internally.

-    Typical for options like --directory where . (current directory) is a reasonable fallback.
+    Typical for parameters like --directory where . (current directory) is a reasonable fallback.

     Example:

-    cmd.addDefOption("--directory", ".").expect("path");
+    cmd.addDefParameter("--directory", ".").expect("path");